 Shout out to the Hiphoppas who showed up and supported the event, the artists and the culture.

-2 weekends ago I was honored with the chance to attend the Brooklyn Hip Hop Festival.
+2 weekends ago I was honored with the chance to attend the Brooklyn Hip-Hop Festival.
 Tickets were provided, so I had to make the pilgrimage to NYC to check it out.

 The festival similar to the A3C Fest in ATL is celebrating it’s 10th year in operation this year.

 Hosted in a vacant lot in Williamsburg, Brooklyn (right off the East River) it was a beautiful sunny day for an outside concert for sure.
 When I arrived Tanya Morgan joined by Spec Boogie were getting on stage.
 I dipped out and missed a few acts including Brand Nubian, Beatnuts, and who knows who else.
-Luckily I looked at the BKHHF website that morning, and noticed that Jay Electronica’s set time had been moved up to an earlier time.
+Luckily I looked at the BKHHF website that morning and noticed that Jay Electronica’s set time had been moved up to an earlier time.
 The post mentioned his set would be epic, and there would be special guests you didn’t want to miss.

 30 minutes after his initial set time though, his DJ was still spinning his actual songs to the crowd.
 The host Uncle Ralph McDaniels and other staff looked like they were stalling, the sound engineer kept checking mics (as if the mics weren’t crispy already from the last performance).
 I started thinking to myself did this just turn into a Jay Elec listening party?
 Is he here?
-Will their be a show?
+Will there be a show?

 And FINALLY… Jay graced the stage flanked by a crew of brothers dressed in F.O.I (Fruit Of Islam) garb.
 Once he appeared, I must say he definitely gave the crowd a show.